-- B.6.1 The board should state in the annual report how performance evaluation of the board, its committees and its individual directors has been conducted. - B.6.2 Evaluation of the board of FTSE 350 companies should be externally facilitated at least every three years.
-A statement should be made available of whether an external facilitator has any other connection with the company10. - B.6.3 The non-executive directors, led by the senior independent director, should be responsible for performance evaluation of the chairman, taking into account the views of executive directors.
+- B.6.1.
+The board should state in the annual report how performance evaluation of the board, its committees and its individual directors has been conducted.

+- B.6.2.
+Evaluation of the board of FTSE 350 companies should be externally facilitated at least every three years.
+The external facilitator should be identified in the annual report and a statement made as to whether they have any other connection with the company. - B.6.3.
+The non-executive directors, led by the senior independent director, should be responsible for performance evaluation of the chairman, taking into account the views of executive directors.

-B.7 Reelection
+B.7: Re-election

-All directors should be submitted for reelection at regular intervals, subject to continued satisfactory performance.
+All directors should be submitted for re-election at regular intervals, subject to continued satisfactory performance.

-- B.7.1 All directors of FTSE 350 companies should be subject to annual election by shareholders.
+- B.7.1.
+All directors of FTSE 350 companies should be subject to annual election by shareholders.
 All other directors should be subject to election by shareholders at the first annual general meeting after their appointment, and to re-election thereafter at intervals of no more than three years.
 Non-executive directors who have served longer than nine years should be subject to annual re-election.
-The names of directors submitted for election or re-election should be accompanied by sufficient biographical details and any other relevant information to enable shareholders to take an informed decision on their election. - B.7.2 The board should set out to shareholders in the papers accompanying a resolution to elect a non-executive director why they believe an individual should be elected.
+The names of directors submitted for election or re-election should be accompanied by sufficient biographical details and any other relevant information to enable shareholders to take an informed decision on their election. - B.7.2.
+The board should set out to shareholders in the papers accompanying a resolution to elect a non-executive director why they believe an individual should be elected.
 The chairman should confirm to shareholders when proposing re-election that, following formal performance evaluation, the individual's performance continues to be effective and to demonstrate commitment to the role.